jacobkap/fastDummies/cran-comments.md

 ## Reverse dependencies

-There are four reverse dependencies. revdepcheck::revdep_check() returns OK for all three.
+There are four reverse dependencies. revdepcheck::revdep_check() returns OK for all four.